 - Who has the financial means to meet the ongoing costs of maintaining the pet;

-- This includes such things as vaccinations, food costs, vet bills.
+- This includes vaccinations, food costs, vet bills.

-- This includes such things as who looked after the pet, bathed it, fed it, took it for walks etc.
+- This includes who has looked after the pet, bathed it, fed it, took it for walks etc.

 - For example, in the case of Jarvis & Weston FamCA the court held that the family dog, which had no monetary value attached to it, was to live with the wife as the child of the relationship had a significant attachment to the dog and the child was living with the wife.

-- the lifestyle of each party and whether this allows for them to adequately care for the pet;
+- The lifestyle of each party and whether it allows for them to adequately care for the pet;\

-- this includes such things as working hours, the size of the party’s house and yard
+- this includes their working hours, the size of the party’s house and yard.

-This list can go on and on.
-Again, it is recommended that parties try to reach some form of agreement with respect to who is to retain the family pet as part of the overall property settlement.
-This can be done through written negotiations between the parties’ lawyers, formal or informal mediation or a settlement conference.
+Again, it is recommended that parties try to reach some form of agreement concerning who is to retain the family pet as part of the overall property settlement.
+This can be done through written negotiations between the parties’ lawyers, formal or informal mediation, or a settlement conference.